carsdotcom/turbocow/README.md

 There is example code in the ExampleApp.scala file in this project, that you can use as a template to get started.

 ## Overview

+The framework supports "Actions" that are defined in the JSON file.
+Each action list works on one field of an input data set.
+The data set is processed by rows in an RDD.
+When finished with those actions, the RDD is converted to a Dataframe which is then written out in Avro format.
+(Only avro is supported currently.)

 The code flow is as follows: